boothinator/TimerExtensions/README.md

 * Extend timer ranges to 32 bits - about 268 seconds at 16 MHz with a precision of 1 clock cycle
 * Precise pulse generator
 * Input capture interrupts, similar to Arduino interrupts
 * Tested on Uno, Mega2560.
-Could easily adapt for other AVR chips
+Could easily adapt to other AVR chips
+* No dependency on Arduino framework.
 * LGPL v3

 ## Examples